ideacrew/hra_calculator/docs/installation/local_deployment.md

 docker-compose -f docker-compose.prod.yml up
 ```

 This starts the application on port 8080 in a terminal window where log output can be seen.
-If you prefer to run the application as a background process, use `docker-compose up -d`.
+If you prefer to run the application as a background process, use `docker-compose -f docker-compose.prod.yml up -d`.
 Once the application is up, go to `http://localhost:8080` to test it.

 To bring down the application simply run: